 Opportunities for Service at St. Johns

-At St. John’s we believe that every Christian has an important role to play within the life of the Church and in outreach to our neighbors and community.
-Ministry opportunities include
+At St. John’s we believe that every Christian has an important role to play within the life of the Church.
+In outreach to our neighbors and community where Ministry opportunities will include

 - Christian Teaching